 In the context of astronomical phenomena, circumstances may conspire to produce extreme physical conditions - of gravity, pressure and temperature, for example.
 Here we push our understanding of core Physics principles and laws can to the absolute limit, providing critical new insight to the nature of the universe.
 Indeed, whilst Astronomy may be regarded as the more ancient forebear of Physics, its active pursuit still has profound relevance today.
 This is underscored by recent Nobel Physics Prize awards in the areas of Cosmology and related Particle Physics.

-4 Highers at BBBB (minimum) but typically AABB including Maths and Physics or a technological subject plus English at National 5.
+4 Highers at AABB (BBBB for widening access entry) including Maths and Physics plus English at National 5.

 Advanced entry to 2nd year available with Advanced Higher Maths and Physics at AB or BA plus Highers at AB (in different subjects).